 A broad legislative framework for combating terrorism has been developed.
-Progress in the implementation by Member States of different legislative decisions has taken place, as can be seen in the annex.
-Other legislative proposals regarding e.g. enhanced exchange of information between Member States are under discussion.
+Considerable progress in the implementation by Member States of different legislative decisions has taken place, as can be seen in the annex.
+Other legislative proposals regarding e.g. enhanced exchange of information between Member States still have to be adopted.
 The capacity of Europol, Eurojust and Police Chiefs Task Force to contribute to the fight against terrorism has been improved.
-Operational co-operation and information exchange has been improved in a number of ways.

-An interim-report containing recommendations of measures to be taken by Member States, based on an extensive peer evaluation of the anti-terrorism systems in the 15 old Member States has been accepted by the Council.
-The role of SitCen was enhanced to provide more strategic assessments outside and within the European Union.
+Operational cooperation and information exchange has been improved in a number of ways.
+An interim-report containing recommendations of measures to be taken by Member States, based on an extensive peer evaluation of the anti-terrorism systems in the 15 old Member States has been proposed by the Presidency in association with the Counter Terrorism Coordinator.
 The secure information system between services of the all Member States (BDL) is now in place and functioning.
 Work on SIS is progressing.

 Measures have been taken to facilitate the exchange of information from judicial registers.
-Progress has been made on the European Evidence Warrant.
-Discussions have started on proposals regarding the retention of telecommunications data and the exchange of information between law enforcement agencies.
+Discussions have started on proposals regarding the detention of telecommunications data and the exchange of information between law enforcement agencies.